Can a person who has passed their car driving test within the last two years act as an accompanying driver?

 Study for the Irish Driver Theory Test.
 Study with flashcards and multiple choice questions, each question has hints and explanations.
 Get ready for your exam!

-A person who has passed their car driving test is not permitted to act as an accompanying driver unless they have held a full driving license for at least two years.
-This rule is in place to ensure that the accompanying driver has sufficient experience behind the wheel, which is crucial for providing the learner with safe and reliable guidance during their practice sessions.
+A person who has passed their car driving test within the last two years cannot act as an accompanying driver because they must hold a full driving license for at least two years.
+This regulation is in place to ensure that the accompanying driver has sufficient experience and knowledge of driving laws and safe driving practices.
+The criterion of having a minimum of two years of holding a full license provides a level of assurance that the accompanying driver is familiar with the demands and responsibilities of driving, which benefits the learner driver they are supervising.

 Subscribe